 We are aware that our basic value is a profound knowledge that allows us to provide customers with a unique value.

-Such knowledge embodies the collective learning of an organisation, and especially how to coordinate the various areas of competence.
+Such knowledge embodies the collective learning of an organisation (especially when it comes to a galvanizing company), and especially how to coordinate the various areas of competence.

 We shall continue investing in our strong points in the future as well, so that we always have the competitive edge.